raven-devs/docker/doc/docker.md

 - `-i`, `--interactive` Keep STDIN open even if not attached.
 - `-t`, `--tty` Allocate a pseudo-TTY (teletypewriter), create a terminal (CLI) session.
 - `--rm` Automatically remove the container when it exits.
+- `-e`, `--env` Set environment variables.
+The host will override the value.
+If no value provided then a value will be provided by the host.
+- `--env-file` Read in a file of environment variables.

 ## List containers